svlentink/myhugoblogs/blog.lent.ink/content/post/klanteservice.md

 This response brings a smile to my face, a company that understands the concept of white hat hackers.

-The Dutch CERT team handled it great and sent me some gifts.
+Their Dutch CERT team handled it great and sent me some gifts.

 ![tmobilegift](/img/tmobile-thankyou.png "tmobilegift")